tomhendra/dotfiles/README.md

 - Backup fonts to iCloud: `mv ~/Library/Fonts ~/Library/Mobile\ Documents/com~apple~CloudDocs/Fonts`.
 - Backup any desired app preference files to iCloud.
-- Ensure all repos that you want to be cloned from GitHub are included in the `repos_array` of `~/.dotfiles/git/get_repos.sh`.
+- Ensure all repos that you want to be cloned from GitHub are included in the `repos` array in `~/.dotfiles/git/get_repos.sh`.
-- Ensure local `~/.dotfiles` and project repos are up-to-date & pushed to GitHub.
+- Ensure local `~/.dotfiles` and repos are up-to-date & pushed to GitHub.
-- Ensure VS Code settings sync is turned on.
+- Ensure VS Code is signed into and synced.
-- Ensure browsers are signed into and are synced.
+- Ensure Chrome is signed into and synced.
-- Ensure Bitwarden or equivalent password manager is synced.
+- Ensure Bitwarden (or equivalent) is signed into and synced.
 - Login to icloud with a browser and ensure all backed-up fonts and preferences have actually been uploaded.
-- Update the NVM install script in install.sh (line 42) to latest version.
+- Update the NVM install script in install.sh (line 42) to the [latest version](https://github.com/nvm-sh/nvm#installing-and-updating).
-- Upgrade MacOS to latest version.
+- Update MacOS to the [latest version](https://support.apple.com/en-us/HT201541).

 ## Installation